-INCF has launched a seed funding scheme to support use-case driven, international collaborative projects.
+INCF has launched a seed funding scheme to support use-case driven, international collaborative projects, travels and training efforts.

 Submission deadline: March 16th, 2017

 Funding awarded: May 2017

 Please contact us on email@example.com if you're having questions.

 Project and travel grants